vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/README.md

 ## Support

-VMware will fully support issues with BYOI, but the customer is responsible for any issues relating to their custom application/customizations.
-Customers can open support tickets regarding their BYOI Clusters; however, VMware support will be limited to best effort support basis only, with support having full discretion of how much effort to put in to troubleshooting.
-Upon opening a case with VMware Support regarding any issue with a BYOI Cluster, VMware Support asks that the customer supplies support with the exact changes made to the base image.
+VMware will support issues with the vSphere Tanzu Kubernetes Grid Image Builder, but you are responsible for any issues relating to your image customizations and custom applications.
+You can open VMware support cases for TKG clusters built with a custom Tanzu Kubernetes release image, however, VMware Support will be limited to best effort only, with VMware Support having full discretion over how much effort to put in to troubleshooting.
+On opening a case with VMware Support regarding any issue with a cluster built with a custom Tanzu Kubernetes release image, VMware Support asks that you provide support staff with the exact changes made to the base image.

 [//]: Links